sclab-io/docker-images/README.md

 # What is SCLAB?

-Provides a platform to quickly build data visualizations by integrating all data into an all-in-one
+SCLAB provides a platform to quickly build data visualizations by integrating all data into an all-in-one solution

 > [www.sclab.io](https://www.sclab.io/)